Contents

 Excessive Light.

-A lot of standard-sized skylights cost $150 to $3,500.
+Most standard-sized skylights cost $150 to $3,500.
 The larger the skylight, the greater the rate.
-If your roof opening does not fit one of the below sizes, expect to pay a minimum of 25% more for the system than the next-closest standard choice on this list.
+If your roof opening does not fit among the listed below sizes, anticipate to pay at least 25% more for the system than the next-closest standard option on this list.

 Size (Width by Height) Cost.